L3cr0f/pma_course/Labs/Lab_19.md

 ![_IDA Pro_ _kernel32.dll_ _DllBase_](../Pictures/Lab_19/lab_19-02_4_ida_pro_2.png)

 As we can see, is the same function that will loop over the _IMAGE_EXPORT_DIRECTORY_ struct of _kernel32.dll_ to get the address of the needed functions.

-Also, the function _sub_D_
+Also, the function _sub_D_ is the same hashing function used in the previous exercise.

 ![_IDA Pro_ hashing function](../Pictures/Lab_19/lab_19-02_4_ida_pro_3.png)

-As we can see, is the same hashing function used in the previous exercise.

 So now, we can use the same script of the exercise 1 to get the imported functions, but first, we need to get the hashes at _0x173_: